 Spiritual, Moral, Social and Cultural Development

-Religious Education (RE) and Collective Acts of Worship
+Religious Education (RE) and Collective Worship

 Religious Education in Crown Wood Primary School is predominantly to develop knowledge and understanding of Christianity and the other principal religions, as stated in the Bracknell Forest Agreed Syllabus.